pritamkarmakar/shibpurhub/README.md

 ```
 2.it will ask for passphrase, you can keep it empty

-3.after this process you will get a private and public key in C:\Users\<username>\.ssh folder. id_rsa is the private key and id_rsa.pub is your public key. **Never share your private key to anyone**.
+3.after this process you will get a private and public key in C:\Users\<username>\.ssh folder. 'id_rsa' is the private key and id_rsa.pub is your public key. **Never share your private key to anyone**.

 4.Now open the .pub file in notepad copy the content go to this page [https://bitbucket.org/pritam83/shibpurconnect/admin/deploy-keys] and create a ney key using the .pub file content